Lovrom8/RSMods/docs/drop-pedal.md

 These are fixed in V1 and cannot be reassigned.
-The settings app rebuilds `RSMods.ini` from scratch every time you save, writing only the settings it knows about — so a binding added to the file by hand would work until the next save and then vanish without warning, silently reverting to the key above.
+The settings app rebuilds `RSMods.ini` from scratch every time you save, writing only the settings it knows about, so a binding added to the file by hand would work until the next save and then vanish without warning, silently reverting to the key above.
 Rebinding arrives when the settings app carries these keys.

 The overlay in the top left always shows the current state.

-**Off** — pitch keys are inert, nothing is shifted:
+**Off.** Pitch keys are inert, nothing is shifted:

 ![Overlay showing the pedal disabled](images/overlay-off.png)

-**On, at your base tuning** — no shift applied yet:
+**On, at your base tuning.** No shift applied yet:

 ![Overlay showing E standard](images/overlay-e-standard.png)

-**On, shifted** — the readout turns green whenever the pedal is away from your base tuning:
+**On, shifted.** The readout turns green whenever the pedal is away from your base tuning:

 ![Overlay showing Eb standard, minus one semitone](images/overlay-eb-standard.png)

-Range is −24 to +24 semitones.
+Range is -24 to +24 semitones.
 Nothing is saved between sessions: the pedal starts at no shift, in E standard, every launch.

 ### Base tuning